Randolph Turpin: Business dealings and bankruptcy

 He had purchased a transport café in Leamington prior to being made bankrupt which was in his wife's name.
 The building was under threat of compulsory purchase by the council when he bought it.
-However he still went ahead, despite people telling him not to do so.
-He put up a plaque behind the counter which said "That which seldom comes back to him who waits is the money he lends to his friends."
+However, he still went ahead, despite people telling him not to do so.
+For the first year, the cafe was partly managed by Arthur Adams who had previously worked for six years as a barman at Turpin and Salts' Great Orme's Summit Hotel complex until he returned to Llandudno.
+Randolph put up a plaque behind the counter which said "That which seldom comes back to him who waits is the money he lends to his friends."
 He worked at a scrapyard owned by his manager and then started to make a living as a wrestler.

 He wrestled for a number of years but again made the mistake of not putting money aside to pay the tax bill on his wrestling earnings.
 At the bankruptcy hearing Turpin said that he didn't have anyone looking after his financial affairs (an accountant) in relation to his wrestling earnings and added that he had not received any claims from the revenue on his earnings.
 At that the assistant receiver said "You might be coming in here again then?"
 Turpin replied "No Sir, I don't think that is possible."

 To begin with he was billed as a boxer versus a wrestler and was paid over £100 for this type of contest.
 However, as time went on the novelty of seeing a former world boxing champion in the wrestling ring wore off.
 He was forced to actually start wrestling and accept in the region of £25 for a contest.

-Apparently he was amateurish at wrestling but received many bookings on the back of his name.
+Apparently, he was amateurish at wrestling but received many bookings on the back of his name.
 He had only received rudimentary instructions on how to wrestle from his friend George Kidd and he was only doing it because he needed the money.
-To earn sufficient money he started going on wrestling tours throughout the country and to kill the boredom in the evenings would go out drinking with his new wrestling friends.
+To earn sufficient money, he started going on wrestling tours throughout the country and to kill the boredom in the evenings would go out drinking with his new wrestling friends.
 At his bankruptcy hearing he had said "When you go out with the wrestling boys you can spend up to £10 to £15 a night."
+This illustrated his attitude.
+He was in dire financial straits, but would still stand his round on a night out with his friends.

 Turpin stated that he received more injuries from wrestling than he ever did during his boxing career.
-Particularly to his back and legs as a result of being thrown around the ring.
+Particularly to his back and legs as a result of being thrown around the ring by men who were more skilful than him in the art of wrestling.